-The method of indicating the above abnormal conditions to the calling subscriber will depend on the practice followed in the various countries: a tone may be sent or, better, a recorded announcement will ask the caller to recommence his call after having checked the number to be dialled.
-(See also Recommendations Q.116 and Q.118).
+The method of indicating the above normal conditions to the calling subscriber will depend on the practice followed in the various countries: a tone may be sent or, better, a recorded announcement will ask the caller to recommence his call after having checked the number to be dialled.
+(See also Recommendations Q.116 and Q.118.)

-The delay of 15 to 30 seconds provided for in the above conditions is considered sufficient to cover the maximum period for receiving a number-received signal under the most unfavourable conditions.
+The delay of 15 to 30 s provided for in the above conditions is considered sufficient to cover the maximum period for receiving a number-received signal under the most unfavourable conditions.

-- b) Numerical information received for which no routing has been provided. - c) Proceed-to-send signal or busy-flash signal not received within: - 10 to 30 seconds following the sending of a seizing signal; - 15 to 30 seconds following the sending to a transit centre of the digits necessary to determine the routing. - d) An acknowledgement signal not received within 5 to 10 seconds following the sending of a digit. - e) More than the appropriate number of transit proceed-to-send signals is received (see, Recommendation Q.112, 2.1.2., for the maximum number of circuits switched in tandem).
+- a) Numerical information received for which no routing has been provided. - b) Proceed-to-send signal or busy-flash signal not received within: - 10 to 30 s following the sending of a seizing signal; - 15 to 30 s following the sending to a transit centre of the digits necessary to determine the routing. - c) An acknowledgement signal not received with 5 to 10 s following the sending of a digit. - d) More than the appropriate number of transit proceed-to-send signals is received (see Recommendation Q.112, § 2.1.2, for the maximum number of circuits switched in tandem).